babarot/gomi/README.md

 ### Put Back

-Supports [`Put Back`](http://www.mac-fusion.com/trash-tip-how-to-put-files-back-to-their-original-location/).
+`gomi` supports [`Put Back`](http://www.mac-fusion.com/trash-tip-how-to-put-files-back-to-their-original-location/).
 It is possible to use the `trash` system that is a special file or device as a trash for `gomi`.
 Currently it has only supported Macintosh OS.

 ![put back](./img/gomi_system.gif)